 The Agency has obtained various permits, agreements, and rights for performance of the work.
 The Contractor shall comply with permits, licenses, or other authorizations applicable to the Work obtained by the Agency in conformance with the requirements in California Environmental Quality Act (CEQA), as well as the conditions of all other permits, licenses, or other authorizations obtained by the Agency.
 Where the Contractor's operations differ from the assumptions included in the referenced plans, the Contractor shall be responsible for augmenting the plans to reflect the differences.
 The Contractor shall be responsible for complying with all conditions of the permits and agreements.
-Any delays to the Project resulting from the Contractor's failure to follow permit requirements will not be the responsibility of the Agency and the Contractor will not be granted any extension of time for such delays.
+Any delays to the Project resulting from the Contractor will not be granted any extension of time for such delays.
 The Contractor shall be financially responsible for any fines or infractions resulting from violations of regulatory commitments, licenses, or permits.